-Yak wool - your doorway to guilt-free fashion
+Yak wool is your doorway to guilt-free fashion.

 The yaks were first introduced to Mongolia together with Buddhism, when monks used them as transport medium on their pilgrimages.
 Today these long-haired, frost-hardy bovids live predominantly in high mountainous areas of Mongolia.

 Mongolian yaks are a kind of "hairy" cow - they know how to find grass underneath snow, which cows don't, and have other high altitude adaptations.
 There are two types of yak in Mongolia, according to the area where they are raised - the Khangai and the Altai mountain yaks.